stalexan/netstat-monitor/README.md

 ## Description

 Netstat-monitor is a command line tool for monitoring network connections.
 Its output looks similar to the output from the netstat command with the options "netstat --inet -alp".
-One difference is that netstat-monitor can be left running, and will report new connections as they are made.
+Netstat-monitor can be left running, though, and will report new connections as they are made.
 Also, filters can be created to limit what's displayed to just what's unexpected or interesting.

 ## Installation

 Netstat-monitor was written and tested on an Ubuntu 12.04 machine with Python 3.2.
-It should work fine on most recent distributions of Linux, though.
+It should work fine on other recent distributions of Linux too, as long as the files tcp and udp in /proc/net have the expected format.
+Netstat-monitor will do a basic check on the header of these files on startup, to see if they are what it expects.

 To get the latest version: